 Projects can include exploring subjects of STEAM through coding, virtual reality technologies, use of sensors and film, to name a few.
 Teacher support is available from Murray Bulger as he has a background in Science and Math (B.Sc. and M.Sc.) and has taught many courses in these areas.

-Murray and Ryanne are the founding teachers of the DMA which began in 2009.
+Murray and Susanne are the teachers of the DMA which began in 2009.
 With their diverse backgrounds they provide students with a comprehensive background and experience in Art and Design, project management, and progressive 21st Century methods and means of instruction.

 They apply curriculum design and teaching strategies for project-based, self-directed, and mastery-level learning.
 They strongly believe the rich experience of working with real-world clients is one of the most valuable learning experiences in the DMA.